OfficeDev/teams-toolkit/docs/sdk/teamsfx.botbuildercloudadapter.notificationoptions.storage.md

 ## Remarks

-If `storage` is not provided, a default local file storage will be used, which stores notification connections into: - ".notification.localstore.json" if running locally - "$<!-- -->{<!-- -->process.env.TEMP<!-- -->}<!-- -->/.notification.localstore.json" if `process.env.RUNNING_ON_AZURE` is set to "1"
+If `storage` is not provided, a default local file storage will be used, which stores notification connections into: - `.notification.localstore.json` if running locally - `${process.env.TEMP}/.notification.localstore.json` if `process.env.RUNNING_ON_AZURE` is set to "1"

 It's recommended to use your own shared storage for production environment.